Brigham Young University is exempt from sales tax on purchases made from or within certain states.

 For purchases under $1,000, unless you establish a purchase order through Purchasing to exempt sales tax on the purchase, you will likely be charged sales tax on the purchase.

-When recording the payment through Fast Track, Payment Net (for your Purchasing Card), or Chrome River, please break out the amount of the sales tax so the University can apply for a refund.
+When recording the payment through Fast Track and Chrome River (for your Purchasing, Corporate, and Department Cards), please break out the amount of the Utah Only sales tax so the University can apply for a refund.

 If you have any questions about the sales tax collection and recording process, please contact the tax office.

 For purchases of items for resale, present the University's resale exemption certificate to avoid paying sales tax.